China Travel Guide

 • It is highly recommended to have at least $50 Yuan/RMB before your departure in case you need to make purchases at the China airport.

-• Most hotels in China provide currency exchange service; please note that the service is only available to hotel guests in some hotels.
+• Most hotels in China provide currency exchange service; please note that the service is only available to hotel guests in select hotels.

 • Major vendors accept Master Card, Visa, American Express, JCB and Diners Card; you may also withdraw Chinese Yuan/ RMB with them at all branches of Bank of China.

-• Be aware that credit cards are not acceptable in remote areas.
+• Be aware that credit cards are not acceptable in remote areas in Asia.

 • Despite there is no limit on the amount of Chinese currency you bring into the country, you must declare the amount upon entry.